ddunc23/cc-visualisation-notebooks/README.md

 # Creating Graphs

-1. Drop your xml files in the 'files' folder
+1. Drop your xml files in the 'xml' folder inside the 'files' folder
 2. Run the 'graphs.inpyb' notebook
 3. Follow the instructions in the notebook.